 Hong Kong shares lead Asia lower; Tokyo and Shanghai closed

-Shares have fallen more than 3% in Hong Kong in holiday-thinned trading in Asia, with both Tokyo and Shanghai closed
+Shares have fallen nearly 4% in Hong Kong in holiday-thinned trading in Asia, with both Tokyo and Shanghai closed

-Shares fell more than 3% in Hong Kong on Monday in holiday-thinned trading in Asia with other big markets in Tokyo and Shanghai closed.
+Shares fell nearly 4% in Hong Kong on Monday in holiday-thinned trading in Asia with other big markets in Tokyo and Shanghai closed.

 Other regional benchmarks also fell after Wall Street wrapped up last week with another decline.